-Collagen is a scorching topic these days.
-We decided to demystify it, so we let the cat is out of the bag.
-The popularity of collagen products is sky-high, but claims about its miraculous effects are often exessive.
-As always, we are going down to earth and putting things right.
-Let's have a realistic look at collagen and its benefits.
+Collagen is a hot topic in the beauty and skincare industry these days.
+The popularity of collagen products has reached new heights, but claims about its miraculous effects are often excessive.
+So we decided to demystify what collagen is and take a realistic look at its benefits.

-Collagen makes up about one-third of the protein composition of the human body.
-It is the building block of bones, skin, muscles, tendons and ligaments, but you can also find it in blood vessels, the cornea or teeth.
-Simply put, it is possible to nickname collagen the glue as it holds everything in the body nicely together, even on its own.
-The word collagen comes from the Greek word kólla, which means "glue".
-See?
+Collagen is the most common protein in your body, making up one-third of the protein composition in the human body.
+(Yes, seriously.)
+It’s the building block of bones, skin, muscles, tendons, and ligaments, but you can also find it in blood vessels or your teeth.
+Simply put, collagen is the glue that holds everything in the body nicely together.
+(The word collagen comes from the Greek word kólla, which means glue.)

 Nutrients That Increase Collagen Production